In ancient times starvation was the leading cause of death, if you survived past infancy. Lacking food was the second leading cause of death.

 Here are some foods with fats that are nutritious:

 - full fat greek yogurt

 - nuts (notice how nuts are high in fiber and in good fats?
 Hint: eat more nuts!)

 5) Stay Hydrated With Water

-As I’ve stated in this salt article, people sometimes eat when they are actually thirsty.
+People sometimes eat when they are actually thirsty.